Best Football Betting Books – Must Reads For Football Bettors

 The author Josh Appelbaum has a great plan that works regardless of whether you play many games a day or just a few times a week.

 You can apply his ideas after learning almost exclusively about the market’s ticket total and betting line movements.
+Many of the concepts are especially useful for bettors following modern NFL betting markets and weekly line shifts.

 Josh Appelbaum also has a weekly podcast explaining the details of sports betting in America.

-By the way, if you prefer podcasts, we have an article recommending the best NFL betting podcasts.
+(By the way, if you prefer podcasts, we have an article recommending the best NFL betting podcasts.)

 3. Sharp Sports Betting – Stanford Wong